oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 * using PKCE, and confirming that the authorization server supports PKCE
 * using a unique value for the OAuth 2.0 "state" parameter
 * if the application is using OpenID Connect, by using the OpenID Connect "nonce" parameter

-Browser-based applications MUST follow the recommendations in {{oauth-security-topics}}
-Section 2.1 to protect themselves during redirect flows.

 Handling the Authorization Code Redirect {#auth_code_redirect}